 So, when you’re going on an island vacation, it’s better to build a skincare routine with lightweight, water-based products.
 Focus on aloe-infused gels or mists you can spray on your face whenever it’s getting extra hot.

 Be sure to pack up some hydration masks, thick night creams, and rich body butter for the trip.
-Look for ingredients like ceramides, proteins, and oils to lock in hydration in your skin to keep it nourished for as long as possible even in the cold climate.
+Look for ingredients like ceramides, proteins, and oils to keep your skin feeling as soft possible even in the cold climate.
 The Vine Vera Resveratrol Merlot Travel Kit is perfect for this!

 Get Enough Beauty Sleep Throughout Your Trip